jtakayama/makahiki/vagrant/doc/vagrant_and_eclipse_readme.txt

 with Makahiki.
 It assumes that the user has followed the instructions in ubuntu_x86_vagrant_readme.txt to configure the Vagrant virtual machine.

 Eclipse is an Integrated Development Environment (IDE) that requires Java.
-.project and .pydevproject files are provided for Eclipse users' convenience.
 Eclipse is available for Windows, OS X, and Linux at http://eclipse.org.

 The system requirements for Eclipse are the same as those in